Feast of St. Jude Thaddeus

 We were both surprised, but understood the meaning of the moment.
 She asked if I knew what she was thinking.
 I said I did.
 From there, we slowly renewed our love and eventually got back together.

 I never expected that, but it happened.
-I understand that it sounds completely irrational, but God is my witness.
+I understand that it sounds completely irrational, but that was my experience.

 In gratitude, I used to pray to St Jude every day.
 This story is my testimony.
 I will never forget how St Jude helped me in a moment when all seemed lost.